Something Wicked This Way Comes

 May 3–5, 2019

 Registration for Great Books Chicago 2019: Something Wicked This Way Comes has been humming along nicely.
 Don’t miss your chance to join us May 3–5, 2019, for great discussions and fine fellowship in the heart of downtown Chicago.
-We have a few spots left, but we will cap registration at 60, so please don’t delay!
+We have a few spots left, but we will cap registration at sixty, so please don’t delay!

 We’ve put together a fantastic agenda around this theme, exploring the wickedness that people contemplate and perpetrate.
 The readings are:

 - The Meaning of Human Existence by Edward O. Wilson (read the blog post by John Riley)

 The registration fee of $450 includes: